g0t4/every-paycheck-80percent-taxes/README.md

 - Property taxes - $5,000 to $10,000 (and rapidly climbing) - 1 to 1.2% of home value (increasingly suffocating with housing market)
 - Sales tax - 8 to 12% very common
   - NOTE: poor people (and middleclass) regularly pay tens of millions to millionaires to build stadiums... stadiums 90% will never step foot in...
+- 15%+ of purchase price is taxes paid by the company to make the product they sell you.
+   - this is likely a massive underestimate... corporate taxes are roughly 30% of overall taxes
+- Small business

+## Indirect

+- Inflation tax
+- Estime premium impact from exploding preimums due to ACA requirements for what a healthcare plan must offer... compare rate increases prior to and after implementation to calculate the tax
+- Taxes that you pay indirectly, but pay nonetheless...
+- Unemployment => TODO $/year

 ## Middle of the road